Actor Tom Holland taking a break from social media for his ‘mental health’

-The “Spider-Man” star shared a video to his official Instagram account over the weekend where he said he’s taking the hiatus to focus on his mental health.
+The “Spider-Man” star shared a video to his official Instagram account over the weekend in which he said he’s taking the hiatus to focus on his mental health.

 “I have taken a break from social media for my mental health because I find Instagram and Twitter to be overstimulating, to be overwhelming,” he explained.
 “I get caught up and spiral when I read things about me online, and ultimately it’s very detrimental to my mental state.”